 - Regulatory scenario and approval timelines.

-- Patient population available for recruitment and clinical trial awareness.
+- The patient population is available for recruitment and clinical trial awareness.

-- Cost per site or cost per a study in that particular region.
+- Cost per site or cost per study in that particular region.

 - Data acceptance with other regulators.